Major Work Activity B – Performs fabrication

 Flashing, roofing, sheeting and cladding are fabricated to provide protection and aesthetics to structures.
 Fabrication of flashing, roofing (and roofing drainage systems), sheeting and cladding is the process of producing finished products from a flat pattern or sheet using a variety of tools.

-B-7.01 - Cuts metal for flashing, roofing, sheeting and cladding
+B-8.01 Cuts material for flashing, roofing, sheeting and cladding

 NS |